-In the presence of hundreds of Aswanis, Governor Ibrahim the 130cm-high bronze bust of Sir Magdi in the square which was until then known as EgyptAir Square.
+In the presence of hundreds of Aswanis, Governor Ibrahim unveiled the 130cm-high bronze bust of Sir Magdi in the square which was until then known as EgyptAir Square.
 Now, it is Sir Magdi Yacoub Square.
-The erection of the bust and renaming of the square had been public demands that Aswanis asked of their Governor.
+The erection of the bust and renaming of the square had been a public demand of Aswanis.

-The unveiling of the bust was attended by Sir Magdi and his daughter Lisa Yacoub, SS well as sculptor Mohsen Selim who made the bust, Ahmed Ghallab head of Aswan University, and representatives of security, administrative and societal authorities, as well as scores of Sir Magdi’s former patients.
+The unveiling ceremony was attended by Sir Magdi and his daughter Lisa Yacoub, as well as sculptor Mohsen Selim who made the bust, Ahmed Ghallab head of Aswan University, and representatives of security, administrative and societal authorities, as well as scores of Sir Magdi’s former patients.

-For his part, the governor, Governor Ibrahim said that the great surgeon is a human model of humility and a source of endless generosity, reminding of his great contribution to Aswanis and Egyptians when by founding the Aswan Heart Centre.
+For his part, Governor Ibrahim said that the great surgeon is a human model of humility and a source of endless generosity, reminding of his great contribution to Aswanis and Egyptians by founding the Aswan Heart Centre.

 28 November 2019